UXSoc/uxsoc-apps-cms/src/pages/index.md

           of department-specific needs and documentations

           It’s recommended that SecGen is detail-oriented, a team player, a facilitator, a critical listener, and passionately champions quality standards.
 Past experiences on quick and effective note-taking and facilitation is also recommended.
         title: About the Role
-    title: "\U0001F5C3 Secretary General"
+    title: 🗃 Secretary General
-    video: >-
-      <iframe
+    video: <iframe
       src="https://www.facebook.com/plugins/video.php?height=377&href=https%3A%2F%2Fwww.facebook.com%2FUXSoc%2Fvideos%2F586824829243370%2F&show_text=false&width=560&t=0"
       width="560" height="377" style="border:none;overflow:hidden"
       scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay;
       clipboard-write; encrypted-media; picture-in-picture; web-share"
       allowFullScreen="true"></iframe>
   - cardSectionTitle: The Product Manager
-    description: >-
-      The VP for Consultancy is in charge of client projects, whilst advocating for product (and project!) management within UX Society.
+    description: "The VP for Consultancy is in charge of client projects, whilst advocating for product (and project!) management within UX Society. "
     positions:
       - description: >-
           Whilst UX Consultancy, UX Design, and Engineering are the **staple